FOD

 Can I get an emergency dental appointment the same day?

 Often yes.
-Claimed offices may share verified openings, and public listings can still help you identify which offices are open and worth calling first.
+Many dental offices reserve time for same-day emergencies.
+Claimed offices may share verified openings, and public listings can help you identify which offices are open and accept emergency patients.

 What should I ask when calling an emergency dentist?